Floofies/cdaTemplate/README.md

 ```JavaScript
 cdaTemplate.loadTemplateXhr( templateURL , destinationSelector , options );
 ```
-Retrieves a clone of the HTML file at `templateURL`, injects data into it, and inserts the clone into the `destinationID` element.
+Retrieves a clone of the HTML file at `templateURL`, injects data into it, and inserts the clone into any elements targeted by `destinationSelector`; which must be a valid CSS Selector.

+If multiple elements match `destinationSelector`, you can enable insertion into multiple destinations via the `multiDest` option; otherwise, only the first element matching the Selector will receive the template.

 ##### Parameters